Bharathi-Tulasi/Kolam-Simulation/README.md

 ![prompt_3x3_sequence_1](https://github.com/Bharathi-Tulasi/Kolam-Simulation/assets/121544324/eb0017a6-876b-49c8-aac4-13b4df363bc9)

-To simulate rhombic (1-n-1) Kolams, run rhombic_kolam.ipynb It will ask for number of dots.
+To simulate rhombic (1-n-1) Kolams, run rhombic_kolam.ipynb.
+It will ask for number of dots.
-Select 3 for 1-3-1 Kolams
+Select 3 for 1-3-1 Kolams.
-Select 5 for 1-5-1 Kolams
+Select 5 for 1-5-1 Kolams.
-Select 7 for 1-7-1 Kolams
+Select 7 for 1-7-1 Kolams.
-and so on
+and so on.

 ![prompt_1n1_1](https://github.com/Bharathi-Tulasi/Kolam-Simulation/assets/121544324/16141450-f628-422c-9b13-8584033058d7)